Glenn Stok managed his own business over 35 years and has extensive experience with TurboTax for filing his corporate and personal taxes.

 Values from buying and selling securities are reported on the T5008 slip (Statement of Securities).
 You can manually enter these stock transactions if you don’t import from your CRA account.
 You can enter the data from the T5008 slips or fill in the Schedule 3 form directly by going to the forms entry option on TurboTax.

 Question: The TurboTax website says the Deluxe version allows the user to "Automatically import 1099 tax form data from participating financial institutions."
-Isn't the Deluxe version of TurboTax doing the same thing that the Premier version does?
+Does that work with other versions too?

 Answer: Yes, all versions of TurboTax can import 1099 data from your financial institution.
 Note, however, that investments such as stocks or bonds are reported on 1099-B. You need TurboTax Premier or higher to complete the forms related to investments.